microsoft/Docker-Provider/test/whl-scale-tests/whl-scale-test.md

 > [!NOTE]
 >
 > If you know you already have a Geneva Account with each of these already configured go ahead and take note of their config versions because will need it for the next section.
+You will still need to setup your AKS Cluster Object ID for both Geneva Metrics and Geneva Logs

 In setting up the Windos Host Log Scale Test Suite you will need to make sure that you have four configurations that focus on each log type.

 To automatically configure the XML for your Geneva Account we will use `.\Docker-Provider\test\whl-scale-tests\prepare-geneva-xml.ps1.` This script will take the xml files in `.\Docker-Provider\test\whl-scale-tests\geneva-config-files` and configure each with your Geneva Account parameters.
-Once the script is done it will take your to [aks.ms/jarivs](aka.ms/jarvis) where you can start uploading these new XML files.

 ### Using prepare-geneva-xml.ps1
 ```powershell